tkcoding/DeepRL/README.md

 ![DQN agent](assets/Benchmark_game_DDQN.png)

 Figure above show that highlighted green is the higher score of the game.
 DQN shown to be better in certain cases .
-In banana collector , benchmark will be conduct by implementing both DQN and DDQN to see the comparison of both algorithm.
+In banana collector , benchmark will be conducted by implementing both DQN and DDQN to see the comparison of both algorithm.